Sarahbm08/fend-project-memory-game/README.md

 ## Dependencies

 No dependencies needed.
-This game as everything included.
+This game has everything included.
 Just open index.html and enjoy!

 ## Contributing